Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 - all other versions of an advertisement produced, to see which works best, even if it’s the intention that only one version will be used

 4.3 Charities creating their own advertisements

-There’s no relief because this isn’t a supply to the charity.
-Therefore, it isn’t possible for charities to purchase the equipment and raw materials they use in creating these advertisements VAT free.
+There’s no relief because this is not a supply to the charity.
+Therefore, it is not possible for charities to purchase the equipment and raw materials they use in creating these advertisements VAT free.